StackTerminal.Health

 Doses 0.5–5 mg are similarly effective; higher doses not more effective but may cause next-day grogginess.

-Jet lag prevention and treatment
+Jet lag prevention & treatment

 High